antaresproject/docs/docs/services/cryptor.md

   ];
 ```

-Give proper attention to the 'config' section.
-The keys `secret_key` and `secret_iv` are the encrypting key and the salt accordingly.
+Note the 'config' section.
+The keys `secret_key` and `secret_iv` are the coding key and salt accordingly.

-If the encyption of tables in a database is enabled, the encrypted strings are saved in the fields of columns defined in a configuration.
+Activation of the tables' coding in a database causes saving of the coded strings in the columns' areas determined in a configuration.
 An example of a configuration:

 ```php
 'cast'               => [